basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 Stat | Description
 :----|:-----------
-`leveldb_read_block_error` | The number of LevelDB read block errors.
-Will read as undefined if LevelDB is not being used.
 `disk`                     | Information about the disk, taken from Erlang's disksup module.
 Reported as [{"ID",KBytes_Used,Percent_Util}].
 `storage_backend`          | The storage backend currently in use.